 Ben: If you’d like to be a guest on the show, or if you’d like to talk to me about this podcast, you can find my contact information in our show notes, or you could send me a tweet at @benjshap, that’s B-E-N-J-S-H-A-P.

-Ben: If you’re interested in learning about how to use search data to boost your organic traffic, online visibility, or to gain competitive insights, head over to searchmetrics.com/diagnostic for your complimentary advisory session with our digital strategies team.
+Ben: If you’re interested in learning about how to use search data to boost your organic traffic, online visibility, or to gain competitive insights, head over to searchmetrics.com/request-free-consultation for your complimentary advisory session with our digital strategies team.